sean-fitzsimmons/Udemy/section31.md

 ## File system module crash course
 - tons of methods to create, add files, open or close files, make directories. a whole bunch of stuff
 - rmdir directoryname
+- need to have the cosnt fs model for the whole thing to work
+- The boiler plate made a loop that makes a dir with files in it
+  - Just a taste of node